whiprandolph/bestseller/Part 2 - Why Are We So Lost/13 - Can Whole Nations Embrace High Standards.md

 The consequences of submissive obedience are devastating because it allows authorities to create and maintain all sorts of systemic problems, including widespread corruption, racism, sexism, hatred, child abuse, and greed.
 Many people accept and then adopt these hurtful attitudes and beliefs as their own, and nearly everyone accepts these problems as inevitable.

-Without exception, every unhealthy nation has these intractable problems, and yet not one of them exists in any healthy nation I've studied.
+Without exception, every unhealthy nation has these intractable problems, and none of them exist in any healthy nation I've studied.

 But our troubles go deeper still.

-_A person's integrity is their willingness to stand for a culture of mutual respect, including being honest, keeping promises, having an attitude of service, and standing for justice._ But when people are forbidden from standing for justice (because only the police may enforce the law, and solidarity is continually sabotaged, making it hard to act in service, deep integrity becomes rare.
+_A person's integrity is their willingness to stand for a culture of mutual respect, including being honest, keeping promises, having an attitude of service, and standing for justice._ But integrity becomes rare when people are forbidden from standing for justice and solidarity is continually sabotaged.
 Instead, low integrity, cowardice, low mutual understanding, superficiality, and low self-worth become common.

-When people think that the many abusive consequences of their unhealthy nation are "just the way life is," they also come to think that all these terrible troubles, while tragic, are inevitable.
-When these troubles seem normal and inevitable, people's expectations or standards for themselves and others fall.
+When people think that the many abusive consequences of their unhealthy nation are inevitable, they also come to think that all these terrible troubles, while tragic, are unavoidable.
+When these troubles start to seem normal, people's expectations or standards for themselves and others fall.
 After all, why expect deep integrity or generosity from anybody if you're just going to be let down?

-But here is the good news.
-It is absolutely possible to live without troubles like discrimination, corruption, and all the rest.
-It's also possible to live in a nation where everyone embraces integrity, bravery, and generosity, so that neighbors can deeply trust each other.
-Countless stories of healthy nations living in traditional times show us just how high our standards can be, and reveal how low our standards currently are.
+But there is good news.
+It is possible to live without troubles like discrimination and corruption.
+It's also possible to live in a nation where everyone embraces integrity, bravery, and generosity so that neighbors can deeply trust each other.
+Many stories of healthy nations living in traditional times show how high our standards can be, and reveal how low our standards currently are.

 The path to creating new healthy nations requires learning how to hold ourselves and others to high standards so that integrity, generosity, and other attractive qualities become common.